Bumblebee202111/MinusOneMusic-public/README.md

 - Use Channel to show Toasts
 - [Player] Handle fetch error
 - [Now Playing] Provide bottom volume bar dialog (iknstead of showing sytem volume toast) for systems where the built-in output switcher dialog is unavailable.
+- [Settings] Add 底部导航自定义
+  - ~~Delayed since: it's gone forever in our installed official app; it's not officially supported~~ Seems it can be found with some tricks
 - [Network] More elegant
   - My own CookieJar implementation
   - Custom param annotation
   - [Network] Add ApiResponse wrapper for more precise error tracking
 - On-boarding
+- Local music: Lyrics and cover matching
 - [Nav] Continue the work of optimizing navigation code
-- [Settings] Add 底部导航自定义
-  - Delayed since: it's gone forever in our installed official app; it's not officially supported
 - [Player] Support various audio qualities
 - [Arch] Clarify the dividing line between network layer and repo layer and consider removing the `NetworkDataSource` wrapper
 - [NCMB] Fully deprecate it